shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can always include yourself.
 You gain the following Bond Affinity option:

--   Self-Inclusive: Also target yourself with this spell cast if it targets one or more other creatures.
+-   Self-Inclusive: 1 Spell Point.
+Also target yourself with this spell cast if it targets one or more other creatures.

 ### Center of Attention